 Patrice A. Alvarado, Ph.D.

 I have been a practicing clinical psychologist and psychotherapist for over 20 years.
-In addition, I am an adjunct professor (formerly full time professor for 13 years) in a clinical psychology doctoral program (American School of Professional Psychology, Washington DC) where I teach courses in psychotherapy (including experiential and mindfulness-based psychotherapies), working with diverse and vulnerable populations, clinical supervision, and psychological consultation.
+In addition, I was a full time professor in a clinical psychology doctoral program (American School of Professional Psychology, Washington DC) where I taught courses in psychotherapy (including experiential and mindfulness-based psychotherapies), working with diverse and vulnerable populations, clinical supervision, and psychological consultation, as well as an adjunct professor for both the ASPP and James Madison University doctoral psychology programs.

 - Ph.D.
 Clinical Psychology -George Mason University